Meet the Clergy

 He is currently serving as the cantorial representative for the Conservative Movement of Judaism’s Committee on Jewish Laws and Standards.
 He is co-authoring a Teshuva on Jewish law and the needs of the developmentally disabled.
 In addition to his musical and cantorial activities, he has been a psychiatric social worker, field instructor, social work supervisor and team coordinator at the Long Island Jewish Hillside Hospital in Queens, N.Y.

 He has been married to Janice Jotkowitz for 34 years.
-They are the proud parents of Steven and Allison, Benjamin, and Marc.
+They are the proud parents of Steven and Deborah, Benjamin and Bethany, and Marc.

 Rabbi Paul Schneider